-Delta Disaster Services in Leakesville
+Delta Restoration Services in Leakesville

-For water damage, Leakesville turns to Delta Disaster Services® Eastern Gulf States.
+For water damage, Leakesville turns to Delta Restoration Services® Eastern Gulf States.
 We are a full-service property restoration firm.
 Our staff and rapid response crews are on-call 24 hours per day, 7 days per week, ready to be dispatched at a moments notice to Leakesville and anywhere within our two-hour guaranteed response service area.

 We are highly trained and certified in mitigation, remediation, restoration and reconstruction.
 We are also intimately familiar with the insurance industry and will work closely with all insurance carriers to ensure that a reasonable and fair settlement is reached and that the process is as smooth and efficient as possible.

 Leakesville is a town located along the Chickasawhay River in Greene County, Mississippi, United States, around the junction of Mississippi routes 57 and 63.
 As of the 2010 census, the town population was 898, down from 1,026 at the 2000 census.
 It is the county seat of Greene County.

 A post office called Leakesville has been in operation since 1829.
 The town was named for Walter Leake, third governor of Mississippi.